FOREX-Dollar surges anew, euro zone data eyed

 By Patrick Graham

-LONDON, Sept 29 (Reuters) - The dollar traded just off multi-year highs against the yen, euro and a basket of currencies on Monday, as a three-month-old rally showed no signs of dissipating before a week of important economic set pieces.
+LONDON, Sept 29 (Reuters) - The dollar rose to new multi-year highs against the yen, euro and a basket of currencies on Monday, a three-month-old rally showing no signs of dissipating before a week of important economic set pieces.

-The week’s big release in the United States is non-farm payrolls on Friday, but a raft of other data comes before that.
-They should drive home the message sent by gross domestic product numbers last week of an increasingly robust recovery.
+Employment numbers on Monday preface the month’s biggest release in the United States, non-farm payrolls.
+They are expected to drive home the message sent by gross domestic product numbers on Friday of an increasingly robust recovery.

-By contrast, euro zone data showed economic sentiment deteriorated in September to levels last seen in late 2013, underlining a divergence in fortunes that has driven the euro more than 9 percent lower since May.
+By contrast, a first estimate of September inflation is expected to show the euro zone economy is stagnating.
+That divergence has driven the euro almost 9 percent lower since July, to its weakest in almost two years.

-The biggest mover among developed-world currencies was the New Zealand dollar.
+The biggest mover among developed-world currencies in Asian trading was the New Zealand dollar.
 Figures showed the country’s central bank intervened heavily against its currency in August.

 That, and weekend protests in Hong Kong, added to the sense of a more turbulent period ahead for markets as the U.S. Federal Reserve brings an end to a programme of bond-buying that has pumped trillions of dollars into the global economy.